What's on

 What’s Not Included

-• Lunch (normally taken at the historic Donegan’s Monasterboice Inn, where there’s a menu with various price points)
+• Lunch (typically at Donegan’s Monasterboice Inn, a historic pub close to the high crosses with a menu at various price points)

 • Gratuities